TarotSchema/codex/README.md

 ---

-## 📎 License
+## 🔖 License

-MIT License — free to use, fork, extend, or modify.
-Attribution appreciated.
+This repository uses a dual-license model:

+- **MIT License** — Applies to all JSON structure and schema definitions.
+Free to use in any context.
+- **Creative Commons Attribution 4.0 International (CC-BY 4.0)** — Applies to all written descriptions and narrative content.
+Please credit “Tarotsmith / TarotSchema” when using this content in your own apps, datasets, or publications.
 TarotSchema Codex written by Jeremy Lampkin.
 Tarot spread instructions ©copyright Tarotsmith.

+See LICENSE and LICENSE-CC-BY files for full terms.

 ---